MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Scopes.md

 although the scripts in the module, like all PowerShell scripts, do have their own scope.

+By default, modules are loaded into the top-level of the current _session state_ not the current _scope_.
+This could be a module session state or the global session state.
+If you are in the global scope, then modules are loaded into the global session state.
+Any exports are placed into the global tables.
+If you load module2 from _within_ module1, module2 is loaded into the module1's
+session state, not the global session state.
+Any exports from module2 are placed at the top of the module1's session state.
+If you use `Import-Module -Scope local`, then the exports are placed into the current scope object rather than at the top level.
+If you are _in a module_ and use `Import-Module -Scope global` (or `Import-Module -Global`) to load another module, that module and it's exports are loaded into the global session state instead of the module's local session state.
+This feature was designed for writing module that manipulate modules.
+The WindowsCompatibility module does this to import proxy modules into the global scope.

 ### Nested Prompts

 Similarly, nested prompts do not have their own scope.
 When you enter a nested